-That’s different from a variable mortgage, also known as an adjustable-rate mortgage (ARM), in which the interest rate will change over time — and change your monthly payment as well.
+That’s different from an ARM, also known as a variable mortgage, in which the interest rate will change over time — and change your monthly payment as well.
 These are considered riskier because your rate could go much higher after several years.

 However, there are times when you might be better off choosing an ARM.
-As a blog on the Charles Schwab website pointed out, adjustable-rate mortgages usually have an initial fixed rate for a certain period of time, such as five to 10 years.
+Adjustable-rate mortgages usually have an initial fixed rate for a certain period of time, such as five to 10 years.
 The initial rates are typically lower than the average so that lenders can lure more borrowers.
 An ARM might be a good option if you get a low introductory rate and plan to pay off the loan or sell the home before the interest rate changes.

 More From GOBankingRates